-Defined as a delay in imposing a Suspension or Dismissal, which means that a Suspended or Dismissed student may be permitted to remain in school on condition that he/she agrees to waive the right to a formal fact-finding hearing.
-If the student whose Suspension/Dismissal has been deferred is subsequently reported again, and admits or is found in violation by an OSSJA officer of having committed another violation of specified conduct standards, the deferred Suspension or Dismissal may be implemented at that time.
-If referred again, the student has an opportunity to meet with a Judicial Officer for an informal hearing.
+Defined as a delay in imposing a Suspension or Dismissal, which means that a Suspended or Dismissed student may be permitted to remain in school on condition that he/she agrees to waive the right to a formal fact-finding hearing or that the right to a formal fact-finding hearing has been rescinded through adjudication following a formal hearing.
+If the student whose Suspension/Dismissal has been deferred is subsequently reported again, and admits or is found in violation by an OSSJA officer of having committed subsequent violation of specified conduct standards, the deferred Suspension or Dismissal may be implemented at that time.
+If referred again, the student has an opportunity to meet with a judicial officer for an informal hearing.
 At the informal hearing, the Judicial Officer tells the student the information supporting the report, allows the student to respond and to submit any relevant information on his or her behalf.
 The student retains the right to remain silent and may bring an advisor; however, the student is expected to speak for himself or herself.
-The student does not have the right to present witnesses or confront or question any witnesses, although the Judicial Officer may contact and talk with others to help evaluate the alleged misconduct.
-"Deferred Separation" means that Judicial Officer may impose any appropriate sanction, including Dismissal, after determining that a violation has occurred.
+The student does not have the right to present witnesses or confront or question any witnesses, although the OSSJA officer may contact and talk with others to help evaluate the alleged misconduct.
+"Deferred Separation" means that an OSSJA officer may impose any appropriate sanction, including Dismissal, after determining that a violation has occurred.

 106.00 Posting Suspension or Dismissal on Academic Transcripts

 When, because of violations of the Policy on Student Conduct and Discipline, a student is suspended or dismissed, a notation that the discipline was imposed must be posted on the academic transcript for the duration of the suspension or dismissal.
 Thereafter, notations of Suspension or Dismissal reflected on a student’s transcript may be removed as set forth in campus regulations.